platform9-incubator/leb-hackathon12-knative/README.md

 ## Technical overview of Proof of Concept

-- qbert service
-- Ambassador service change (had to make a small change to allow incoming traffic, otherwise got disconnects)
+- Ambassador service: had to make a small change to the `ambassador` service resource to allow incoming traffic, otherwise got disconnects.
+I think the necessary change was to eliminate the
 - rename of qbert ingress & service resources to avoid conflict with similar resources managed by Ambassador and Knative.
-- had to hack Ambassador to increase request timeout from 3 secs to 60 secs to tolerate pod startup time.
+- had to hack Ambassador to increase request timeout from 3 secs to 60 secs to tolerate pod startup time: https://github.com/datawire/ambassador/blob/master/python/ambassador/envoy/v2/v2route.py#L150 (changed 3000 to 60000).
+TODO: find if there's a way to do this via configuration change instead.
 - to work around Knative's required service URL scheme (https://servicename.namespace.lb-fqdn) and reconcile with DU scheme (https://du-fqdn/servicename), and also address TLS Cert and CORS issues, had to insert a new nginx-based proxy to forward to Ambassador-managed ingress endpoint.
 - made changes to qbert container to work around Knative pod limitations:
   - all logs must go in /var/log (subdirectories not allowed)